Frank Zappa

 Important Dates In The Life Of Frank Zappa:

-13 Mar 2023
+13

 American drummer Jim Gordon, died in prison at the age of 77.
 He was one of the most requested session drummers in the late 1960s and 1970s.
 Gordon co-wrote Layla with Eric Clapton, worked with The Everly Brothers, The Monkees, The Beach Boys, George Harrison, (All Things Must Pass), John Lennon (Imagine), The Carpenters, Traffic, Glen Campbell, (Wichita Lineman), Steely Dan, Jackson Browne, Frank Zappa and many others.
 A diagnosed schizophrenic, Gordon murdered his mother on June 3, 1983, by pounding her head with a hammer.
 He was sentenced to sixteen years-to-life in prison in 1984.

-10 Jan 2023
+10

 American jazz and rock guitarist Dennis Budimir died at the age of 84.
 He was a member of The Wrecking Crew and worked with many artists including Joni Mitchell, Carpenters, Brian Wilson, Barbra Streisand, Frank Zappa, Linda Ronstadt and Dusty Springfield.
 He also played on more than 900 movie soundtracks from the early 1960s until the 2000s.

-12 Nov 2022
+12

 American woodwindist and session musician, Gene Cipriano died at the age of 94.
 Known familiarly as "Cip" he played on hundreds of recording sessions and recorded music for numerous television shows including Batman, The Flintstones, M*A*S*H*, Mission Impossible, Star Trek, The Simpsons, and American Dad.
 He played on West Side Story, and performed the saxophone part for the character played by Tony Curtis in the film Some Like It Hot.
 Cipriano was also a noted session musician in Los Angeles, as a member of "The Wrecking Crew" and played on many pop hits of the 1960s and 1970s, including those by The Beach Boys and The Monkees.
 Other musicians with whom he worked included Frank Sinatra, Neil Diamond, Tony Bennett, Frank Zappa and Lady Gaga.

-5 Aug 2013
+5

 American musician, composer, singer and producer George Duke died from chronic lymphocytic leukemia aged 67.
 He released over thirty solo albums, of which A Brazilian Love Affair from 1980 was his most popular.
 Duke worked with other musicians, particularly Frank Zappa and also appeared on Michael Jackson's Off The Wall album.

-10 Jan 2013
+10

 Claude Nobs the founder and general manager of the Montreux Jazz Festival died aged 76.
 During a 1971 Frank Zappa concert, at the Montreux Casino the venue caught fire.
 Nobs saved several young people who had hidden in the casino, thinking they would be sheltered from the flames.
 This act earned him a mention (as Funky Claude in the line "Funky Claude was running in and out pulling kids out the ground") in the Deep Purple song Smoke on the Water, which is about the incident.

-24 Dec 2012
+24

 American musician Ray Collins died aged 76.
 Collins was the lead vocalist on early Mothers of Invention albums, including Freak Out!, Absolutely Free, and Cruising with Ruben & the Jets and continued to contribute to other Frank Zappa projects through the mid-1970s.

-1 Nov 2012
+1

 Metal Hammer magazine published a list of the "Top ten rock and heavy metal moustaches…Ever".
 The list which included moustaches worn by the likes of Frank Zappa, all the members of Black Sabbath, (except Ozzy Osbourne).
 James Hetfield, and Lemmy placed Freddie Mercury at the top of the list.

-2 Oct 2012
+2

 British session guitarist Big Jim Sullivan (born James George Tomkins) died at the age of 71.
 Sullivan started his career in 1959 as a member of Marty Wilde’s band and when Wilde bought Sullivan a Gibson Les Paul guitar, it was allegedly the first in Britain.
 Sullivan taught future Deep Purple guitarist Ritchie Blackmore to play guitar, as well as helping Yes and Asia guitarist Steve Howe on his road to success.
 He featured on 55 No.1 hits, and worked with George Harrison, Frank Zappa, Thunderclap Newman, Love Affair, Long John Baldry, Marmalade and The Tremeloes.
 During Jimmy Page's session career, he was known as ‘Little Jim’, to differentiate him from Big Jim.

-30 Nov 2007
+30

 During a Christies Rock & Roll auction held the Rockefeller Plaza, New York City a collection of 276 ticket stubs compiled by a rock journalist who covered many rock concerts at New York City venues sold for $2,000.
 The tickets included concerts by: Jimi Hendrix, The Who, Rolling Stones, Frank Zappa, The Beach Boys, Pink Floyd, The Allman Brothers Band, Led Zeppelin, Neil Young, Fleetwood Mac, Grateful Dead and Bruce Springsteen.

-9 Aug 2007
+9

 Baltimore's mayor Sheila Dixon proclaimed today as the city's official Frank Zappa Day, citing Zappa's musical accomplishments as well as his defence of the First Amendment to the United States Constitution.

-6 Jan 2006
+6

 Guitarist, trumpeter and drummer Alex St. Claire died.
 Member of The Omens, The Solid Senders and an original member of Captain Beefheart and his Magic Band and Frank Zappa.

-10 Sep 2005
+10

 Grammy-award winning guitarist and singer Clarence 'Gatemouth' Brown died in Texas at the age of 81.
 Recorded with Eric Clapton, Ry Cooder and Frank Zappa during a career that spanned 50 years.

-13 Jan 2005
+13

-A report showed that more songs had been written about Elvis Presley than any other artist.
-It listed over 220 songs including: ‘Graceland’ by Paul Simon, ‘A Room At The Heartbreakhotel’ by U2, ‘Calling Elvis’, Dire Straits, ‘Happy Birthday Elvis’, Loudon Wainwright III, ‘There's A Guy Works Down The Chip Shop Swears He's Elvis’, Kirsty MacColl, ‘I Saw Elvis in a UFO’, Ray Stevens.
+U2, ‘Calling Elvis’, Dire Straits, ‘Happy Birthday Elvis’, Loudon Wainwright III, ‘There's A Guy Works Down The Chip Shop Swears He's Elvis’, Kirsty MacColl, ‘I Saw Elvis in a UFO’, Ray Stevens.
 ‘Elvis Has Left the Building’ by Frank Zappa and 'My Dog Thinks I'm Elvis' by Ray Herndon.

-7 Jan 2004
+7

 Drummer John Guerin died of pneumonia aged 64.
-Worked with Joni Mitchell, Frank Zappa, Linda Rondstadt, Gram Parsons, Todd Rundgren.
+Worked with Joni Mitchell, Frank Zappa, Linda Ronstadt, Gram Parsons, Todd Rundgren.
 He also played on the original title tune for the television series Hawaii Five-O.

-2 Sep 2001
+2

 American saxophonist Jay Migliori died of cancer aged 70.
 As a session musician he recorded with The Beach Boys, Frank Sinatra and Frank Zappa and was the founding member of Supersax, a tribute band to Charlie Parker.

-30 Nov 1999
+30

 Don 'Sugarcane' Harris was found dead in his Los Angeles apartment at the age of 61.
 The American guitarist and violinist was part of the 50s duo Don & Dewey.
 He also worked with Little Richard, John Mayall, Frank Zappa, John Lee Hooker and Johnny Otis.

-10 Nov 1997
+10

 American session guitarist Tommy Tedesco died of lung cancer aged 67.
-Described by "Guitar Player" magazine as the most recorded guitarist in history recording with The Beach Boys, Everly Brothers, Supremes, The Monkees, The Association, Barbra Streisand, Elvis Presley, Ella Fitzgerald, Frank Zappa, Sam Cooke, Cher, and Nancy and Frank Sinatra.
+Described by "Guitar Player" magazine as the most recorded guitarist in history recording with The Beach Boys, Everly Brothers, Supremes, The Monkees, The Association, Barbra Streisand, Elvis Presley, Ella Fitzgerald, Frank Zappa, Sam Cooke, Cher and Nancy and Frank Sinatra.
 And played on many TV themes including Bonanza, The Twilight Zone, M*A*S*H and Batman.

-17 Dec 1995
+17

 A statue of the late Frank Zappa was unveiled in Vilnius, the capital of the Republic Of Lithuania.
 It had been organised by Zappa fan club President Saulius Pauksty.

-23 Jul 1994
+23

 The International Astronomical Union named an asteroid orbiting between Mars and Jupiter after Frank Zappa who had died the previous December.

-4 Dec 1993
+4

 Multi-instrumentalist, producer and composer, Frank Zappa died of prostate cancer.
 Zappa recorded many albums with The Mothers Of Invention as well a solo recordings including the 1969 album 'Hot Rats' and 1974 album 'Apostrophe'.
 Zappa recorded one of the first concept albums, 'Freak Out' released in 1966, it was also one of the earliest double albums in rock music (although Bob Dylan's Blonde on Blonde preceded it by a week).
 He married Adelaide Gail Sloatman, in 1967, they had four children: Moon Unit, Dweezil, Ahmet Emuukha Rodan and Diva Thin Muffin Pigeen.

-24 Jun 1991
+24

 Frank Zappa took part at the concert 'Adieu Soviet Army', organised in Prague, as the farewell to the last soldiers of Soviet Red Army, leaving free Czechoslovakia (the Red Army had occupied Czechoslovakia since the Prague spring).
 This was probably Zappa's last rock appearance on the stage and it is recorded on the album Adieu C. A. (Soviet Army).

-14 Feb 1986
+14

 Frank Zappa appeared on an episode of the television series Miami Vice.
 Zappa portrayed a crime boss Mario Fuente, a major drug dealer trafficking in "weasel dust."
 In 1963, before he was even famous, Zappa appeared on the variety program The Steve Allen Show, showing how ordinary objects, like bicycles, could be played as percussion instruments.
 He later made a cameo on the Monkees' TV show.

-12 Nov 1983
+12

 Bob Dylan's Infidels album reached its highest position when it peaked at No.9 in the UK chart.
 Dylan's 22nd studio album was co-produced with Dire Straits guitarist Mark Knopfler.
 Dylan had also approached Elvis Costello, David Bowie and Frank Zappa as possible producers.

-3 Jun 1983
+3

 US session drummer Jim Gordon murdered his mother during a psychotic episode.
 Diagnosed schizophrenic during his 1984 trial, Gordon was sentenced to 16 years-to-life in prison.
 A Grammy Award winner for co-writing Layla with Eric Clapton, Gordon worked with The Beach Boys, John Lennon, George Harrison Frank Zappa and many other artists.

-4 Mar 1982
+1982

 Frank Zappa's son Dweezil and his daughter Moon Unit formed a band called Fred Zeppelin.
 Their first single was 'My Mother is a Space Cadet'.

-6 Sep 1978
+6

 Record producer Tom Wilson died.
 He worked with various US acts including Bob Dylan (The Times They Are a-Changin', Another Side of Bob Dylan, and Bringing It All Back Home), Frank Zappa (Freak Out!), Simon And Garfunkel (Wednesday Morning, 3 A.M.) and The Velvet Underground, (White Light/White Heat).

-27 Oct 1977
+27

 American musician Roy Estrada known as a founding member of Little Feat and who also worked with Frank Zappa was convicted of sexual assault on a child.
 Estrada served six years in prison.
 In January 2012, he pleaded guilty to a charge of continuous sexual abuse of a child which happened in March 2008.
 In the plea bargain agreement, he was sentenced to 25 years in prison and is not eligible for parole

-15 May 1974
+15

 Frank Zappa and his wife announced the birth of their third child, a boy named Ahmet Rodan, after the Japanese movie monster that lived off a steady diet of 707 planes.

-16 Dec 1971
+16

 Frank Zappa's '200 Motels' film opened at London's Piccadilly Classic Cinema in the UK.
 The film which also featured Ringo Star, covers a loose storyline about The Mothers of Invention going crazy in the small town Centerville.

-10 Dec 1971
+10

 Playing the first of two nights at London's Rainbow Theatre, in England, Frank Zappa was pushed off stage by Trevor Howell, the jealous boyfriend of an audience member.
 Zappa fell onto the concrete-floored orchestra pit - the band thought Zappa had been killed.
 He suffered serious fractures, head trauma and injuries to his back, leg, and neck, as well as a crushed larynx, which ultimately caused his voice to drop a third after healing.
 This accident resulted in him using a wheelchair for an extended period, forcing him off the road for over half a year.

-4 Dec 1971
+4

 The Montreux Casino in Switzerland burnt to the ground during a gig by Frank Zappa.
 The incident is immortalized by Deep Purple's 'Smoke On The Water'.
 In 1967 the Casino became the venue for the Montreux Jazz Festival, which was the brainchild of music promoter Claude Nobs.
 On the night of the blaze, Nobs saved several young people who, thinking they would be sheltered from the flames, had hidden in the casino from the blaze.
 A recording of the outbreak and fire announcement can be found on a Frank Zappa Bootleg album titled Swiss Cheese / Fire.

-16 Nov 1971
+16

 Frank Zappa appeared on this week's UK TV music show the 'Old Grey Whistle Test', playing live and showing clips from his '200 Motels' film.

-6 Jun 1971
+6

 John & Yoko jammed live on stage with Frank Zappa at The Filmore East in New York.
 Some of these recordings were released in 1972, on John Lennon's third post-Beatles album, Some Time in New York City.

-26 Aug 1970
+26

 A party was held to celebrate the official opening of 'Electric Ladyland' studios in New York City, New York.
 Artists who went on to record at the studio include: Jimi Hendrix, John Lennon, AC/DC, David Bowie, Stevie Wonder, Frank Zappa and Guns N' Roses.

-27 Jun 1970
+27

 The 3-day Bath Festival of Blues and Progressive Music in Bath, England took place.
 The line-up included, Santana, The Flock, Led Zeppelin (headlining act), Hot Tuna, Country Joe McDonald, Colosseum, Jefferson Airplane (set aborted), The Byrds (acoustic set), Dr. John, Frank Zappa & the Mothers of Invention, Canned Heat, It's a Beautiful Day, Steppenwolf, Johnny Winter, John Mayall with Peter Green, Pink Floyd, (who premiered their new suite, "Atom Heart Mother", which at that time was announced as the "Amazing Pudding"), Pentangle, Fairport Convention, and Keef Hartley.

-19 Jul 1968
+19

 Pink Floyd played the second of three nights at the Boston Tea Party, Boston, Massachusetts.
 Opened in January 1967 as a psychedelic club, many many famous artists, including Grateful Dead, Neil Young, The J. Geils Band, Frank Zappa, Cream, Fleetwood Mac, The Allman Brothers Band, Led Zeppelin, The Jimi Hendrix Experience, Jeff Beck, The Who, Santana, Taj Mahal, Ten Years After and Sly & the Family Stone all appeared.

-27 Jun 1966
+27

 The Mothers of Invention released their debut studio album Freak Out! on Verve Records.
 Often cited as one of rock music's first concept albums, the album is a satirical expression of frontman Frank Zappa's perception of American pop culture and the nascent freak scene of Los Angeles.
 It was also one of the earliest double albums in rock music.

-1. Mike Peyton
+Mike Peyton

 June 27, 2019 at 10:56 pm